There are no prerequisites for this course.

 There are no corequisites for this course.

-understand radiography clinical setting, and common terminology used
+clinical settings, and common terminology used in the clinical

-the program.
-Medical ethics and legal considerations are also
+Medical ethics and legal considerations are also emphasized.

 |Program Learning Outcomes: